fiskl-accounting/help-docs/docs/welcome.md

 We value your feedback!
 If you'd like to see improvements or additions to our documentation, please let us know.
 Your input helps us make Fiskl even better for everyone.

-Ready to dive in?
-Let's get started with [Setting Up Your Fiskl Account](/docs/getting-started/create-account).